 New technology does not therefore present an obstacle to the employment of older workers; on the contrary, a simplification of the substance of a job can help prolong the active life of older and skilled workers.
+Thus far we have spoken of physically healthy people.
+However, we know from accessible data, that people older than 65 may suffer from chronic diseases which hinder, if not prevent, their continued work.46

-44 Aging in Industry, London, 1955, et al. 45 H. M. Clay, "The Older Worker and His Job", Problems of Progress in Industry.
+44 Aging in Industry, London, 1955, et al.

+45 H. M. Clay, "The Older Worker and His Job", Problems of Progress in Industry.

 No. 7/1960, London, pp. 16-18.